 Trial Participation FAQs

-Click here to download a PDF with all the Trial Participation FAQs
+Click here to read the Trial Participation FAQs pdf.

 The drugs that have been chosen are generally very safe.
 There are rare serious side-effects in a few people which will be fully discussed with all potential participants.

-People with MS who want to join Octopus will be asked to first sign a consent form and attend a hospital visit where the clinical team will do some tests and examinations to assess whether they can take part.
+People with MS who want to join the trial will be asked to first sign a consent form and attend a hospital visit where the clinical team will do some tests and examinations to assess whether they can take part.
 These assessments for Analysis Stage 2 include:

 If the tests show that the person can take part, they will be asked to confirm if they wish to join the trial before formally entering the trial and being allocated to a treatment.